nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

 A link to the ProcedureRequest that contains details of a request that was made.
 Where present this may include details of who requested the tests and why the test was requested.

-As currently test requests are not submitted in a FHIR format this is not the oigianl request but is currently used as a container to hold details that were present in the original request.
+As currently test requests are not submitted in a FHIR format this is not the original request but is currently used as a container to hold details that were present in the original request.

 ### status ###